Jo-Zh/dataAnalysis-Project-Demographic-Analysis/readme.md

-this is a practice to learn dataAnalysis with python, numpy, pandas make some changes here. maybe changed will update later
+This is one of my projects from Data Analysis With Python Certification issued by FreeCodeCamp.
+Python, numpy, pandas are used.